 The Board of Directors of the Company currently consists of seven members and is divided into three classes of Directors, with two Directors in Class I, two Directors in Class II and three Directors in Class III.
-Directors serve for three-year terms with one class of Directors being elected by the Company's stockholders at each annual meeting to succeed the Directors of the same class whose terms are then expiring.
+Directors serve for three-year terms with one class of Directors being elected by our stockholders at each annual meeting to succeed the Directors of the same class whose terms are then expiring.

-At the Annual Meeting, two Class I Directors, nominated by the Board of Directors, will stand for re-election to serve until the 2013 annual meeting of stockholders and until their successors are duly elected and qualified or until their earlier resignation or removal.
+At the Annual Meeting, three Class III Directors, nominated by the Board of Directors, will stand for re-election to serve until the 2015 annual meeting of stockholders and until their successors are duly elected and qualified or until their resignation or removal.

-At the recommendation of the Governance Committee, the Board of Directors has nominated Robert Dishman and Neal J. Harte for election as the Class I Directors of the Company.
-Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy "FOR" the election of Dr. Robert Dishman and Mr. Neal J. Harte.
+At the recommendation of the Governance Committee, the Board of Directors has nominated Chane Graziano, Earl R. Lewis and George Uveges for election as the Class III Directors of the Company.
+Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy "FOR" the election of Mr. Chane Graziano, Mr. Earl R. Lewis and Mr. George Uveges.
 The nominees have agreed to stand for re-election and, if re-elected, to serve as Directors.
-However, if any person nominated by the Board of Directors is unable to serve or will not serve, the proxies will be voted for the election of such other person or persons as the Governance Committee and the Board of Directors may recommend.
+However, if any person nominated by the Board of Directors is unable to serve or will not serve, the proxies will be voted for the election of such other persons or persons as the Governance Committee and the Board of Directors may recommend.